Congsang11/SQL-and-Power-BI/README.md

 # SQL-and-Power-BI project
-This an end to end power BI dashboard creation project
+Data analysis and interactive dashboard creation using SQL and Power BI.